Credit Cards 101

-- If you aren’t going to be organized enough, stay away.
-For this strategy to make any sense, you absolutely must pay off your credit card balance each month.
+- If you aren’t going to be organized, stay away.
+You absolutely must pay off your credit card balance each month.
 If you don’t, you'll wind up paying fees and interest, which will quickly overwhelm the value of the rewards you get.
 To some degree, the bank is betting that you’ll screw-up—you need to make sure they lose that bet.
-We’ve provide some advice for how to manage your cards, but if you aren’t organized enough, you should stick with our simplest plans.
+We’ve provided some advice for how to manage your cards, but if you aren’t organized enough, you should stick with our simplest plans.

 - If you think you will need a major loan in the next year or two, take it slow.
 There may be a small hit to your credit rating for up to a year after getting a card.
 If you expect to get a big loan soon, you want to avoid any possibility of having to pay a higher mortgage or auto rate.
 In addition, banks will consider the combined credit limits for all your credit cards as potential debt that can cause you to get into credit trouble.
-If you've already signed up for a bunch of cards, you may need to cancel some to make sure that your debt to income ratio is inline.
-Go super slowly, monitor your credit score, and wait till after you get the loan to go crazy with lots of cards.
+If you've already signed up for a bunch of cards, you may need to cancel some of them to lower your debt to income ratio.
+Go slowly, monitor your credit score, and wait till after you get the loan to go crazy with lots of cards.

 - If you haven’t been responsibly using a credit card for a couple of years, make sure you can do it first.
 You may think that you can handle having a bunch of credit capacity, but you can never be sure until you’ve been using a credit card for some time, without building up debt or missing payments.
 Get started with a single new card and come back to enhanced strategies in a couple of years.